 Deploying aboard the newly commissioned USS DWIGHT D. EISENHOWER (CVN 69) in January 1978, VAW-121 became the first E-2C ARPS squadron to operate from a carrier.
 From January through July 1979 VAW-121 made the first E-2C ARPS squadron overseas deployment.
 During this deployment the "Bluetails" set records for the E-2C which continued to enhance VAW-121's reputation for superior performance throughout the fleet.
-In recognition of this superior performance, VAW-121 was awarded the Commander Naval Air Force U.S. Atlantic Fleet Battle Efficiency "E" for 1979, as well as the 1979 Chief of Naval Operations Airborne Early Warning Excellence Award and the CNO Aviation Safety "S".
+In recognition of this superior performance, VAW-121 was awarded the Commander Naval Air Force U. S. Atlantic Fleet Battle Efficiency "E" for 1979, as well as the 1979 Chief of Naval Operations Airborne Early Warning Excellence Award and the CNO Aviation Safety "S".
 From April to December 1980 the Battle "E" "Bluetails" again deployed aboard "IKE", this time to the Indian Ocean.
 During the eight and one-half month cruise, the squadron set new monthly, quarterly and annual flight hour records for the E-2 community.
 The squadron was again recognized for its outstanding performance by being awarded a second consecutive Battle Efficiency "E" for 1980 as well as the 1980 AEW Excellence Award and the 1980 CNO Aviation Safety "S".

 After a six week turnaround VAW-121 deployed to the NATO Base in Keflavik, Iceland, from February to May 1981 operating in support of Iceland Defense Force to detect, track, and, as necessary, intercept any unknown aircraft approaching Iceland.
 Following their return from Iceland and subsequent workups that summer, VAW-121 and IKE deployed to the North Atlantic for the largest NATO exercise in over twenty years.
-During OCEAN VENTURE/MAGIC SWORD/OCEAN SAFARI, VAW-121 set new com munity records by flying over 630 hours in thirty days and remaining continuously aloft for 23 days during that period.
-Following a turnaround period of less than one month, VAW-121 was once again at sea to complete TYT 2/3/ORE and conduct dual carrier operations on the Mobile Sea Range.
+During OCEAN VENTURE/MAGIC SWORD/OCEAN SAFARI, VAW-121 set new community records by flying over 630 hours in thirty days and remaining continuously aloft for 23 days during that period.
 The Bluetails returned to the Mediterranean Sea in January 1982 and garnered unprecedented third consecutive CNAL Battle "E" and CNO AEW Excellence Award's, both firsts for the VAW community.
-Returing from the deployment during which the Bluetails were involved in everything from joint NATO exercises to overseeing the evacuation of Americans from Beirut, Lebanon, the Bluetails embraced a short post deployment standdown before participating in Operation Thunderbolt, working with the Customs Service.
-VAW-121 has seen some overland operations with its recent deployment to Fallon, Nevada, and concluded its 1982 operations with a short REFTRA deployment aboard IKE, beginning the workup period which will see the "Bluetails" and "IKE" deploy back to the Mediterranean in April, 1983.
+Returning from the deployment during which the Bluetails were involved in everything from joint NATO exercises to overseeing the evacuation of Americans from Beirut, Lebanon, the Bluetails embraced a short post deployment standdown before participating in Operation Thunderbolt, working with the Customs Service.